Strict priority

 Optimising parameter to force the order in which parts are used

-tickbox9.gif Strict priority
+Strict priority per material

 See the topics: